elunna/nerfhack-changelog/README.md

 ### The Wizard's Tower Overhaul
 * NerfHack borrows from other great variants to create the biggest and baddest tower that Rodney could ever reside in.
-* The Wizard's Tower has been expanded to a staggering 8 levels high to provide a highly challenging penultimate test.
+* The Wizard's Tower has been expanded to a staggering 7 levels high to provide a highly challenging penultimate test.
-* Level 8: wizard1 from EvilHack and where the Wizard of Yendor awaits.
+* Level 7: wizard1 from EvilHack and where the Wizard of Yendor awaits.
-* Level 7: Return of Sokoban: it's an evil version of Sokoban from vanilla NetHack - the Wizard is certainly cruel isn't he... and no prizes either :(.
+* Level 6: Return of Sokoban: it's an evil version of Sokoban from vanilla NetHack - the Wizard is certainly cruel isn't he... and no prizes either :(.
-* Level 6: wizard1 from xNetHack - fight your way through a honeycomb of randomly generated chambers.
+* Level 5: wizard1 from xNetHack - fight your way through a honeycomb of randomly generated chambers.
-* Level 5: wizard2 from xNetHack - the teleportation maze, now scaled back a bit.
+* Level 4: wizard2 from xNetHack - the teleportation maze, now scaled back a bit.
-* Level 4: wizard2 from EvilHack - now featuring a nest of nasty petrifying monsters.
+* Level 3: wizard2 from EvilHack - now featuring a nest of nasty petrifying monsters.
-* Level 3: wizard3 from xNetHack - a moving chamber puzzle.
 * Level 2: wizard3 from EvilHack - can you withstand a storm of fire, ice, and explosive migos?
 * Level 1: This is the entry to the wizard's tower.
 It was previously the bottom level of UnNetHack's Sheol branch and features the Executioner who will kindly Cleave (I mean greet) you.